appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose down
    ```

-2. Open the `docker-compose.yml` file with any text editor and uncomment lines 13-23.
+2. Open the `docker-compose.yml` file and uncomment lines 13-23.
 3. Save the file and run:

    ```